SharinLana/react-native-aws-amplify/README.md

 ```

-2. View the result (GraphQL model) by following the path:
+3. View the result (GraphQL model) by following the path:
    amplify/backend/api/schema.graphql

-3. To deploy this backend, run the command:
+4. To deploy the backend with a default schema, run the command:

 ```
 amplify push